UniversityOfSaintThomas/StThomas_ReadMeFirst/README.md

 Some of these groups are managed automatically by ITS using Banner data.
 Those groups start with the prefixes "Auto:", "Staff:" and "Acad:".
 You can find more information about them on our [Automated Email Distribution Groups page](https://one.stthomas.edu/sites/its/SitePage/62788/auto-email-distribution-groups), and you can easily search for them using [Outlook people search](https://outlook.office.com/people/).
 For example, if you want all full-time faculty in the School of Engineering to be members of a team, you would connect the team to "Auto: Faculty - Full-Time - School of Engineering."

 Other groups, especially the ones with the "Group:" prefix, are managed manually by Outlook group owners.
+You can create an Outlook group yourself by visiting [Outlook People](https://outlook.office.com/people/).
+In the upper-left corner, there is a purple button that says "New Contact."
+Click the dropdown arrow on the right side of the button and select "New Group."

 ### Unsynchronized Teams
 An unsynchronized team is created in GitHub but not connected to any St. Thomas group.
 The team's admin must manually manage its member list within GitHub campus.
 This is done through the team's Members tab.
 It is simpler to set up initially, but more arduous to manage.
 Unsynchronized teams may also have child teams.
 (Synchronized teams may not.)